BootcampersCollective/Coders-Workshop/Agenda/September-2019/September-25.md

 - Ideas?
 Want to share what you know about a topic?
 Want us to cover a topic?

+## Appetizer

-> What was the highest selling single item at WalMart in 2017?
+>What was the highest selling single item at WalMart in 2017?

 # Topic: Strings and Character Encoding